wongstephen/growlerzseattle/README.md

 - I dislike the amount of time and work that goes into design.
 - Using css white-space: pre-line to format JSON text.
 - Defining global variables for CSS

+## Future goals

+- Continue to meet with business owners on updating the site to reflect their neeeds
+- Determine the best service for the Googlesheets API.
+No intention of a backend currently - may want to build a form submission to persist data on a db.